digiltd/oh-rtd-test/Quick-Setup-an-openHAB-Server.md

 **WARNING**: this quick setup is an example for a KNX environment.
-You may need additional addons and configurations for other bindings.
+You need different addons and configurations for other bindings.

 ## What do you need